+The history of the dodo provides a very interesting historical parallel in some ways to the history of dragons.
 The dodo was a strange bird, and our understanding of its demise and extinction by 1662 is equally strange.
 The dodo was a flightless bird that lived on the island of Mauritius in the Indian Ocean.
 It was easy to catch and provided meat to sailors.
 There were numerous written accounts, sketches, and descriptions of the bird from the 1500s through the 1600s.

 Had it not been for specimens popping up in the recesses of museum collections and finally brought to light, they could have been labeled simply as “myth” for as long as the earth endures!
-But in the 19th century, at last, there was vindication that the dodo was real and that it had merely gone extinct.
+But in the nineteenth century, at last, there was vindication that the dodo was real and that it had merely gone extinct.
 Since then, fossils and other portions of specimens have been identified as dodo.

 If we don’t know our history, are we doomed to repeat it?
 Sadly, in recent times, secular scientists have relegated dragons to myths also.

 But unlike the dodo, which is just a particular type of bird, dragons are a large group of reptilian creatures.
 Moreover, we have descriptions, drawings, and accounts of dragons—not just in handfuls like we have of the dodo, but in massive numbers from all over the world!
 And many of these descriptions and accounts are very similar to creatures known by a different name: dinosaurs.
 We’ll consider this connection below.

 To settle this issue of the reality of dragons, let us turn to the Word of the Almighty God who knows all things.